How Does GST/HST Apply to Airbnb/Short-term Rentals?

 Should I voluntarily register for GST/HST?

 If you are under the $30,000 of taxable supplies for your associated group, you can elect to voluntarily register for GST/HST.
 The benefits of this would be to enable the claim of any GST/HST paid on expenses related to your short-term rental income.
 It may also permit you to recover some or all of the GST/HST you may have paid on the unit.

 But be aware – if you choose to register, you will be required to collect and remit the GST/HST on your short-term rental income.

-There are many factors to consider when venturing into this market; especially if you will be using a portion of your principle residence.
+There are many factors to consider when venturing into this market; especially if you will be using a portion of your principal residence.
 Before you rent, contact us to discuss to ensure you are properly set up from the start.